 To learn more about the process if you submit a full proposal and your art installation is accepted as an Honorarium, check out What To Expect

-Typically grantees receive their first funding in late March or early April, with a subsequent payment typically four weeks after the first payment.
+Typically grantees receive their first funding in early April, with a subsequent payment typically four weeks after the first payment.
 Burning Man retains a performance deposit which is paid post-event.

 - Q. If I am invited to submit a full proposal, how likely is it that I'll be funded?

 A. This is difficult to define.
 Historically Burning Man has received about 325 grant proposals, and has funded up to about 60.
-With the LOI in place the number of incoming full proposals will most likely be reduced substantially.
+With the LOI in place in 2015 the number of incoming full proposals was reduced substantially.